What are the recent trends in the approach of the relevant authority to enforcement, procedure and substantive assessment?

 With regard to recent enforcement trends, one decision of the Austrian Cartel Court of Appeals – as regards anti-trust public enforcement and merger control, the second and last instance in Austria – should be mentioned, namely the Novomatic case (case no. 16 Ok 11/16b).
 Although the case concerned an highly regulated industry, the first prohibition decision (by the Cartel Court) has been confirmed.

-In a number of cases over the past year, the CPC has demonstrated a particular concern as regards the ability of undertakings controlling a joint venture to acquire business secrets held by the joint venture in a manner which could distort competition in the markets in which the controlling undertakings operate.
+Information exchange has been a recent trend, with the CPC demonstrating a heightened awareness regarding the ability of undertakings controlling a joint venture to acquire business secrets through the joint venture in a manner which could distort competition in the markets in which the controlling undertakings operate.

 There has been a trend towards a more economic approach in merger cases, and recent merger decisions from the DCCA illustrate an increasing use of economic evidence, especially in cases concerning consumer-related markets.